New Year's Evil (film): Plot

-Eventually the killer manages to sneak into the hotel, which by now has been completely locked down by the police, and is revealed to be Diane's husband, Richard, who was previously thought to be too busy to attend.
+Eventually, the killer manages to sneak into the hotel, which by now has been locked down by the police.
+It is revealed that the killer is Diane's husband, Richard, who was previously thought to be too busy to attend.
 After knocking Diane out, he castigates her over her treatment of their son, perceiving her and other women's treatment of him as a slight on his character.
 Richard tells his wife that he hates women.
 He reveals his intention to kill her by chaining her to an elevator and forcing it to ride "all the way up, then all the way down," having hacked the elevator controls.
-While he is doing this, the police, who have been alerted to his presence, locate him.
-A brief firefight ensues and the elevator controls are damaged, stopping the elevator and saving Diane.
+While he is doing this, the police, alerted to his presence, locate him.
+A brief firefight ensues, and the elevator controls are damaged, stopping the elevator and saving Diane.
 Richard flees to the rooftop, putting on the mask he had used to conceal himself while entering the building.
 Cornered by the police, he proceeds to jump to his death; a devastated Derek weeps over his body.

 The injured Diane is loaded into an ambulance, but Derek is revealed to be the driver, having taken his dead father's mask and murdered the real driver.
 The ambulance drives off, leaving Diane's fate unknown, as a radio announcer in Honolulu is heard announcing the stroke of midnight in the Hawaii–Aleutian Time Zone.

 Production

 The Cannon Group had a waiver to make the film during the 1980 actors strike.
-Kip Niven took the role of Richard Sullivan, explaining "I've played bad guys before – like one of the three vigilante motorcycle cops in Clint Eastwood's Magnum Force – but this movie gave me my first leading part and the first sustained villain role that lets me pull the stops out" and "I could work while many others couldn't."
+Kip Niven was cast in the role of Richard Sullivan, of which he commented: "I've played bad guys before—like one of the three vigilante motorcycle cops in Clint Eastwood's Magnum Force—but this movie gave me my first leading part and the first sustained villain role that lets me pull the stops out...
+I could work while many others couldn't."

-For many cast and crew members, New Year's Evil was their first feature film: Kip Niven, Chris Wallace, Grant Cramer, Thomas E. Ackerman, Teri Copley, Taaffe O'Connell, and Julie Purcell.
+For many cast and crew members, New Year's Evil was their first feature film: Niven, Chris Wallace, Grant Cramer, Thomas E. Ackerman, Teri Copley, Taaffe O'Connell, and Julie Purcell.

-Shadow, a long hair touring rock band from Kennewick, Washington heard about a casting call for a new age, punk band to play live in a movie, cut their hair and auditioned, landing the role of the featured band, out of fifty bands.
-"Originally we didn’t fit the part.
-We were all longhairs and they wanted a New Wave or punk band.
-So we cut our hair."
-J.P.
-Pakalenka, guitarist/vocalist, recounted.
+Shadow, a long-haired touring rock band from Kennewick, Washington heard about a casting call for a new wave punk band to play live in a film, cut their hair and auditioned, landing the role of the featured band, out of fifty bands.